 The outside of your home is the first thing potential buyers will see, so use these hacks to make sure it wows them.

 15. Pay attention to curb appeal.
 First impressions can go a long way, so make sure your home makes a good one.
-Step out to the curb to see just how your home holds up and what you can do to help it.
+Step out to the curb to see just how your home looks like and what you can do to help its appearance.

 16. Mow the grass.
-A well-trimmed yard will make your home look nice and well taken care of, so keep your grass in check.
-Mow it regularly yourself or hire a service to do it for you.
+A well-trimmed garden will make your home look nice and well taken care of, so keep your grass in check.
+Mow it regularly yourself or hire someone to do it for you.

 17. Keep bushes trimmed.
-Spend an afternoon trimming back some of the more unruly bushes and trees in your yard.
-They may be hiding your home or taking away from its appeal.
+Spend an afternoon trimming back some of the more unruly plants and trees in your garden.
+They may be hiding your home or taking away from its appeal and natural light.

-18. Plant some flowers.
-Flowers are a pretty, inexpensive way to add some color and life to your home.
-They're simple to plant and buyers will love them.
+18. Invest in some flowers.
+Flowers are a pretty, inexpensive way to add some colour and life to your home.
+They are simple to plant and buyers will love them.